 Just be mindful that this is the Mersey and it has one hell of a pull on bigger tides so heavier grip leads must be used, I can get away with 4 ounce during the lull but once it starts you need to get a bit more weight on.
+5-6 ounce gripper leads should be used as a minimum, you need to hold the bottom or your lead will be sailing up and down the Mersey.
 This is a low water venue only, for high water you can fish the nearby Town hall steps or the from the prom near the clown roundabout.

 I tend to have one rod out with lug and another out at distance with a variety of other baits.
 Mainly squid and sand eel to see if I can tempt one of the bigger species into playing.
 Bait can be everything or nothing, I have landed several Thornback Rays to my lug only rod.
 I suppose if the fish come across it they will eat it.
 Two hook flappers / loop rigs have caught me all species mentioned below while fish Perch Rock.

 One summer evening I was having a slow session on black lug, a few fish but nothing much.
 There were 6 guys fishing to the right of me who were literally pulling the fish out none stop.
 I was talking tactics and baits etc, you never stop learning with fishing.
 They were using blow lug tipped with Mackerel apart from one guy who not long after went to fetch his blow lug he had left in the car, he was losing the match..